 I’ll admit I’m over this figure, and so are all my colleagues who are over 30 years old as well.
 Given this is the case, I now easily can see why the average net worth per person is around $182,000.
 Heck, it might even be higher!
 The average age in America is around 35, and based on a sample set of around 20, there’s no reason not to believe in this figure.

 The Dow Jones Industrial Average is at a record highs at 19,100+, the S&P 500 is at a record high at 2,200+, and real estate prices in major metropolitan areas like New York City and San Francisco have all breached 2007 prices to reach new all-time highs as of 2017.
 Clearly, the economy has improved a lot since the 2008-2010 financial crisis.

 THE REASON WHY THERE ARE DISBELIEVERS

-As a result of this phenomena, it is no wonder why everybody on Twitter tried to discredit the Wall Street Journal’s $182,000 average net worth per person figure.
+As a result of this phenomena, it is no wonder why everybody tries to discredit the Wall Street Journal’s $182,000 average net worth per person figure and Credit Suisse’s $301,000 average net worth figure?
 The figure is an attack on their own success and makes them not feel as good about their own wealth accumulation.

 It’s important to realize there’s no escaping the bell curve.
 At every level of competition, there will always be underperformers, folks in the middle, and outperformers.
 We consistently tend to OVERESTIMATE our own success and abilities and think we’re better than everyone else.
 You know by definition that this is statistically impossible.